TEACHING & COACHING

 In addition to classroom teaching, I conduct workplace training and provide individual coaching and editing (privately and as a workplace consultant).
 Contact me for a list of prepared workshops or to discuss how I might create an individualized program for your needs.
 I also take clients for mentoring and developmental editing.

-UPCOMING CLASSES (online and in-person)
+CURRENT AND UPCOMING CLASSES (online and in-person)

 FOCUS: A FULL-DAY WRITERS RETREAT (one day, in San Francisco)